Get 20% Lifetime Off on all plans

 Share:

-If you've built a RAG (Retrieval-Augmented Generation) system, you've faced the search dilemma: semantic search or keyword search?
-The answer is both.
+If you've built a RAG (Retrieval-Augmented Generation) system, you've faced the fundamental search dilemma: semantic search or keyword search?
+After extensive testing and production experience at Chatsy, we've learned that the answer is definitively both.
+Hybrid search combines the strengths of each approach while minimizing their weaknesses.

 The Problem with Pure Approaches